sensedeep/dynamodb-onetable/README.md

 * Schema item definitions for attribute types, default values, enums and validations.
 * Powerful field level validations with "required" and "unique" attributes.
 * Easy parameterization of filter and conditional queries.
+* Detailed metrics by Table, Tenant, Source, Index, Model and Operation.
 * Multi-page response aggregation.
 * Compound and templated key management.
 * Attribute mapping and packing.